 Viva Insights Module

-Insights provides personalized recommendations to change how people optimize their work.
+Insights provide personalized recommendations to change how people optimize their work.
 They’ll get insights to build better work habits, such as following through on commitments made to collaborators and protecting focus time in the day for uninterrupted, individual work.

-The personal insights and actions in the Viva Insights app are based your Exchange Online mailbox data, such as email and calendar data.
+The personal insights and actions in the Viva Insights app are based on your Exchange Online mailbox data, such as email and calendar data.
 The insights are derived from data that is already in your Exchange Online mailbox.
 To determine what commitments have been made to others, people could manually review each email in their mailbox.
 Using Insights saves them from this trivial process.